OuterHome/US_Museum_Entrepreneur_Decision_Aid-Project2_Group_I/README.md

 by population ratio for a zip code.

-In terms of the project requirements, we will be building a dashboard/map page using leaflet and plotly, pulling from a SQlite DB.
+In terms of the project requirements, we will be building a dashboard/map page using leaflet and plotly, pulling from a mysql db.
 The app will run on a local web server.
 We will pay particular attention to styling and effective visual display of info relevant to our prospective user.

 Raw Data: Museums, Aquariums, and Zoos